 Welcome to Less High School Stress!

-College admissions stress is not inevitable, and you can eradicate most of it.
-I’ve spent the past few years putting together a program that will hopefully convince you of this in under an hour of reading.
+College admission stress is not inevitable, and you can eradicate much of it through greater understanding of the issue.
+This website aims to convince you of this using an innovative approach and mountains of supporting data.
 Here are some of the highlights:

-Part 1 (3 pages) examines how admissions stress originates and how harmful it can be.
-Having a full understanding of any problem is the first step toward correcting it.
+Part 1 (3 pages) examines how admission stress originates and how harmful it can be.
+Understanding the root source of any problem is the first step toward correcting it.

 Part 2 (13 pages) provides overwhelming evidence that anxiety regarding gaining admission to the most selective college possible is unnecessary.
 The range of college selectivity–from those that admit 5% of their applicants to those that have open admissions–is a continuum with significant overlap, not a pyramid with discrete steps.
-Thus, the distance between the most selective colleges and those that are a bit less selective is significantly smaller than most people believe and very unlikely to have any effect on future success or happiness.
+Thus, the distance between the most selective colleges and those that are a bit less selective is significantly smaller than most people believe.
+If you’ve worked hard and are admitted to one of the most selective colleges…awesome!
+If you’ve worked hard and are not admitted, you’ll be going somewhere that will afford you the same likelihood of a successful and happy future.

 These pages contain multiple ways of looking at this, including an in-depth examination of how small the differences are between the most selective colleges and their ‘backups’ on some of the criteria used in popular rankings (page 5).